 3 Contact your finance or credit company

-- If you bought the car on hire purchase, you have the common law right to reject a faulty car throughout the duration of the agreement so long as you stop using the car once you’ve discovered the fault.
-Write to the hire purchase company and tell it you are rejecting the car as it is unsatisfactory.
+- If you bought the car on hire purchase, you have the common-law right to reject a faulty car throughout the duration of the agreement, as long as you stop using the car once you’ve discovered the fault.
+Write to the hire-purchase company and tell it you are rejecting the car as it is unsatisfactory.

-If the car dealer won’t help, contact the credit company to either say you're rejecting the second-hand car or that you want to claim for repairs.
+If the car dealership won’t help, contact the credit company to either say you're rejecting the second-hand car, or that you want to claim for repairs.

 If the card company or credit provider won’t help, you can take your case to the Financial Ombudsman Service.